NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 | Location |  TinyToolkit                                                      |
 +----------+-------------------------------------------------------------------+

- adr must be a value returned by S\_SAVE: the command S\_SHOW displays the screen information stored by S\_SAVE.
+Adr must be a value returned by S\_SAVE: the command S\_SHOW displays the screen information stored by S\_SAVE.
 The screen is however retained in memory for future access.

 **NOTE**